Effective date: May 8, 2026

 European Economic Area, United Kingdom, and Switzerland

-Non-essential cookies (analytics, functional, advertising) are set only after you provide consent through our cookie banner.
-You may withdraw consent at any time using the cookie preference center.
+In the EEA, UK, and Switzerland, non-essential cookies (analytics, functional, advertising) are blocked from loading until you provide consent through the Cookiebot banner, consistent with the prior-consent requirement at EU ePrivacy Directive Art.
+5(3) (Directive 2002/58/EC) and UK PECR Reg.
+6. You may withdraw consent at any time using the cookie preference center.
 We rely on the strict-necessity exemption for the essential cookies listed above.

 California (CCPA / CPRA)